kingdiamond666/bananabus/README.md

 * You should have a Unix based system, Mac or Linux.

+* If you want the editor of your choice to launch you should already have the alias for it installed.

 * This should also probably not be your first day using the command line ideally, though if it is...welcome to a whole new world of power.

 ![hackerman.jpg](./hackerman.jpg)